spacetelescope/stwcs/doc/source/npol.rst

 before sampling.
 This padding ensures that after bilinear interpolation there all edge effects due to extrapolation will be minimized.

-A Python script, ``makesmall.py``, samples the large DGEO files and writes out the small NPOL files.
-This code has been included in the REFTOOLS package in IRAFDEV.
+A Python script, `makesmall.py`, samples the large DGEO files and writes out the small NPOL files.
+This code has been included in the `REFTOOLS` package in IRAFDEV.
 The script also writes the sampling step size in each direction to the headers of the NPOL file extensions.
-The step size is later stored in the header of each WCSDVAR extension as the value of CDELT keywords to be used by the software which does the coordinate transformation and interpolation.
+The step size is later stored in the header of each `WCSDVAR` extension as the value of `CDELT` keywords to be used by the software which does the coordinate transformation and interpolation.
 Since the original DGEO files include the combined fine scale distortion and the detector defect, it is imperative that the detector defect is removed from the DGEO files before they are sampled.
-(The detector defect correction is stored also as a WCSDVARR extension and applied separately.)
+(The detector defect correction is stored also as a `WCSDVARR` extension and applied separately.)

 Using NPOL files
 ================

-STWCS.UPDATEWCS is used to incorporate all available distortion information for a given observation in the science file.
-The name of the NPOL file which stores the residual distortion for a specific science observation is written in the 'NPOLFILE' keyword in the primary header.
-UPDATEWCS copies the NPOL file extensions as WCSDVARR extensions in the science file.
-The header of each WCSDVARR extension is also created at this time following the rules in section 2 and the necessary record-valued keywords are inserted in the science extension header so that the axes in the science image are mapped to the correct WCSDVARR extension.
+`STWCS.UPDATEWCS` is used to incorporate all available distortion information for a given observation in the science file.
+The name of the NPOL file which stores the residual distortion for a specific science observation is written in the `NPOLFILE` keyword in the primary header.  `UPDATEWCS` copies the NPOL file extensions as `WCSDVARR` extensions in the science file.
+The header of each `WCSDVARR` extension is also created at this time following the rules in section 2 and the necessary record-valued keywords are inserted in the science extension header so that the axes in the science image are mapped to the correct `WCSDVARR` extension.

-STWCS.WCSUTIL and its main class HSTWCS, as well as its base class PyWCS.WCS, can read and interpret FITS files with WCSDVARR extensions.
+`STWCS.WCSUTIL` and its main class `HSTWCS`, as well as its base class `PyWCS.WCS`, can read and interpret FITS files with `WCSDVARR` extensions.
 The method which performs the bilinear interpolation and corrects the coordinates is `p4_pix2foc()`.
 All coordinate transformation methods distinguish between 0-based and 1-based input coordinates through the `origin` parameter.